 Why do I love it?
 First, it’s affordable.
 Sure, it’s a little more expensive than the value pack of Dove you get at Costco but safer products will ultimately make a healthier you.
 A healthy you pays fewer doctor’s bills over the course of your life.
 Second, it lasts over 24 hours.
 I put this on in the morning and this is the only natural deodorant I found that lasted through my workout the next morning (depending on how intense my workout was).
 Third, the scent is amazing.
 This is personal to me but I also liked that the wax in this is sourced from plants versus beeswax (aka cera alba or cera bellina).

 I only have 2 critiques.
-The first is that the product is a little hard in its stick form.
+The first is that the product is a little hard in its stick form (which is also why I love Type A).
 You need to leave the stick on your skin for a few seconds to let it melt from your body warmth.
 In all honesty, I rarely spend the time doing this and I’m fine but if you have sensitive skin, you may be irritated otherwise.
 The second is that it contains “natural fragrance”.
 While that’s better in theory than plain fragrance, it’s tough to know what that contains as brands often put chemicals in there they don’t want the public to know.
 They label it a “trademark” since it’s part of the signature scent but fragrance can sometimes include toxic chemicals (it’s how brands sneak them in).
 However, their website calls out that they don’t use artificial fragrance so I’m hoping it’s just because the scent is truly a trademark.